Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 If you enjoy orange marmalade from the store, you will love this delicious Fresh Tangerine Marmalade!
 And the best part is that, there is no canning.
 Only 5 ingredients and a bit of time, for a delicious jar of tangerine marmalade to enjoy!

-No canning and easy to make, this will be your new favorite marmalade!
+With no canning and so easy to make, this will be your new favorite marmalade!

-Our small-batch recipe for Fresh Tangerine Marmalade cooks up quickly, and once cooked all you have to do is cap the jar with a lid and keep it in the fridge!
+Our small-batch recipe for Fresh Tangerine Marmalade cooks up quickly, and once cooked all you have to do is cap the jar with a lid and keep it in the fridge or even the freezer!
 I look forward to the citrus harvest each year.
-Having fresh citrus of all kinds available is one of the bright spots of winter!
+Having fresh citrus of all kinds available is one of the bright spots of winter, especially for my husband!
 And I always make a batch of this tangerine marmalade to enjoy.
+Delicious on toast, it is also wonderful to add to a batch of cookies or quick bread for a blast on additional flavor.

 Winter citrus is here now, we might as well make the best of it!

 I often wait until winter to make several of my favorite jams, as many of them also contain citrus.
 I had come across a simple recipe years ago for a tangerine jam that I knew I wanted to try.
-So when we picked up the first bag of tangerines for the season I decided to try my hand at a quick and easy to make tangerine marmalade.
-And just like that it is all but gone, which means it is time for another "batch" of this bright flavored marmalade before tangerine season is gone.
+So when we picked up the first bag of tangerines for the season I decided to try my hand at this quick and easy to make, Fresh Tangerine Marmalade.
+And just like that it is all but gone!
+Which means it is time for another "batch" of this bright and flavored marmalade before tangerine season is gone.

 Yes it is delicious on toast, but that is not all!

-I love having a jar of Fresh Tangerine Marmalade in the refrigerator because it is called for in my two favorites Welsh Tea Cake and Cherry Raisin Welsh Tea CakeCitrus peel is full of pectin, so jams and marmalade made from citrus usually need no added pectin.
+I love having a jar of Fresh Tangerine Marmalade in the refrigerator because it is an ingredient and called for in my two favorites Welsh Tea Cake and Cherry Raisin Welsh Tea CakeCitrus peel is full of pectin, so jams and marmalade made from citrus usually need no added pectin.
 Wondering about the differences between jam and marmalade?
-I was so I looked it up, and according to MasterClass.com jam is made with whole fruit, and marmalade is made from citrus.
-It is as simple as that...
+I was, so I looked it up, and according to MasterClass.com jam is made with whole fruit, and marmalade is made from citrus.
+It is as simple as that...any citrus jam is also a marmalade.

 This quick-cooking marmalade only calls for five ingredients.
 Also, it is low in sugar, with the volume of sugar being less than the volume of fruit.
-By the way, this small-batch Fresh Tangerine Marmalade also makes a great thank you gift.
+By the way, this small-batch Fresh Tangerine Marmalade also makes a great thank you gift, when invited to dinner.

 Some additional thoughts for use: